waku-org/docs.waku.org/docs/guides/nwaku/build-source.md

 title: Build Nwaku from Source
 ---

-This guide provides detailed steps to build a `nwaku` node from the source to access the latest development version or a specific commit or tag of `nwaku`.
-If you prefer a more stable version, [download a pre-compiled binary](https://github.com/waku-org/nwaku/tags) instead.
+This guide provides detailed steps to build a `nwaku` node from the source code to access the latest development version or a specific commit or release of `nwaku`.
+For your convenience, [download a pre-compiled binary](https://github.com/waku-org/nwaku/tags) instead.

 :::info
 - A minimum of 2GB of RAM is required to build `nwaku`.